17SABT71M3/ffstr.bat/README.md

 Using this extra parameter/option gives us the freedom to use the different `Findstr` handles such as `/c` and `/i`.
 Remember if `/c` is used in combination with `/r` like `/rc` then the matching is a mix of literal string and regex.
 This is particularly useful but you should know more about the workings of the `Findstr` Regex on that.

 ### Regex Substitutes
-This particular batch script has built-in substitutes for `findstr`'s REGEX certain short comings.
-For instance, you will find it difficult if u need to specify capital or lower letters. `Findstr` has a particular way of functioning that is different from normal regexes and by that there are certain shortcomings.
+This particular batch script has built-in substitutes for `findstr`'s REGEX certain short comings. in particular, capital or lower letters. `Findstr` has a particular way of functioning that is different from normal regexes there are certain shortcomings.
 Example-
 ```
 C:\Users\Anil Bapna\Desktop>extract.bat /r " " "^[a-z]" "HELo hello"
 HELo
 hello
 ```
-Despite mentioning the lower range of [a-z] the result output is both letters starting with Capital H and lower h.
+Despite the lower case of [a-z] the result output is both letters starting with Capital H and lower h.
 `Findstr` operates differently with such regexes.
-As such, There are substitutes built into this script for there to be a work around.
+There are substitutes built into this script for there to be a work around.
 , namely
 - `[CAPITAL]`
 - `[lower]`